-EightCap is an Australian forex & CFD broker headquartered in Melbourne and regulated by the Australian Securities and Investments Commission (ASIC) with license number 391441.
-Looking up the number in ASIC’s database confirms the broker’s status as a registered and regulated forex & CFD broker.
+EightCap is an Australian forex & CFD broker headquartered in Melbourne and regulated by the Australian Securities and Investments Commission (ASIC) and offshore by the Vanuatu Financial Services Commission (VFSC).
+Looking up the company in the databases of both of these regulators confirms the broker’s status as a registered and regulated forex broker in both Australia and Vanuatu.

-The trading instruments that are available from EightCap includes a fairly standard range of major and minor currency pairs, a selection of 6 cryptocurrencies, major stock index CFDs, as well as a selection of popular commodities.
-Unfortunately, trading in individual stock CFDs is not available from this broker.
+The trading instruments that are available from EightCap include a fairly standard range of major and minor currency pairs, major stock index CFDs, a selection of single shares of Australian and US publicly listed companies, as well as a number of popular commodities.
+Unfortunately, trading in cryptocurrency CFDs is no longer available from this broker.

 In terms of trading platforms, EightCap has chosen the traditional path of keeping their clients on the classic MetaTrader 4 or 5 (MT4/MT5).
 Although offering a proprietary platform may be more exciting to some traders, sticking to the basics certainly ensures a smooth transition from other brokers.
 In addition, this also ensures access to the vast library of automated trading strategies known as Expert Advisors that are available on both the MT4 and MT5.

 Depending on the level you are at as a trader, EightCap offers two different account types to choose from; a Standard account and a Raw account.
 Among other things, these two account types differ in that the raw account comes with very tight spreads and commissions on each trade (currently $3.5 per standard lot).
 The standard account, meanwhile, comes with significantly wider spreads and commission-free trading.